 Art can be much more than a rectangular painting on a wall, or a piece of sculpture on a pedestal.
 Since the early 20th century, art has continued to evolve more forms, many of which cross over old or arbitrary barriers of labels and categories.
 Like today's music, contemporary art wants to mix forms together, and create entirely new ones.
 If we ask why, can't we also ask, why not?
 The main objective, and distinguishing characteristic, of good art, is its expression - what it is "saying."
 To accomplish this communication, artists need to create freely and question assumptions about art, and about themselves and their audience.

 The style of artworks is a relatively superficial issue, and style labels are often inaccurate and misleading.
 Most artists do not fit neatly into categories of style; plus, they grow and change as artists, moving among stylistic areas freely, as many musicians do.
 However, there are some characteristics to certain art movements, even though some of its members may not have these characteristics.
 For instance, Impressionism can be said to be about color and light, though the style of Degas is very different from Monet or Renoir.
-Expressionism can be said to be about emotion, and perhaps suffering, though styles varied among expressionistic painters.
+Expressionism can be said to be about emotion, and perhaps suffering, though styles varied among expressionistic painters; the work of Van Gogh is different from the work of Emil Nolde.
 Cubism was about space and composition, though it had several types - analytical, synthetic, and collage.
-Surrealism tended to be about the unconscious, fantasy, dreams and other Freudian imagery, though its artists produced wildly divergent styles of art.
+Surrealism tended to be about the unconscious, fantasy, dreams and other Freudian imagery, though its artists produced wildly divergent styles of art, such as Salvador Dali and Max Ernst.
 The Abstract Expressionists tended to deal with abstract imagery and spirit/emotion, though their work varied from Jackson Pollock to Barnett Newman to Clyfford Still.

 Much modern and contemporary art has art as its subject, or at least many works comment on past or present art.
 Edouard Manet, in the mid-19th century, when modern art is said to have begun, used the compositions of Old Masters in his paintings, for instance of Giorgione.
 His paintings, which shocked the critics and the public because of their boldness and frankness, actually were meant to refer back to these painters of the past.
 Painters imitate other painters to: 1) pay homage; 2) learn about painting; 3) for compositional or subject ideas; or 4) make a comment or express a visual or intellectual idea.
 Many modern paintings are about painting - composition, color, paint handling, imagery, art history.
 Art comments on other art - like a conversation - over time.
 Like musicians, artists influence one another greatly, in a mutual fashion, answering one another through ages and places.